 On the concert stage, she was selected to debut a world premiere composition for soprano and orchestra by Composer-in-Residence, Gilda Lyons, “When I’m Away from You, I Feel Like the Second-Place Winner in a Bee-Wearing Contest” commissioned by American Opera Projects.
-Under the baton of Maestro Stuart Chafetz, Ms. Yokabaskas and the Chautauqua Symphony Orchestra gave a dynamic and ethereal performance met with thunderous applause, and setting her apart as a young artist to watch.
+Under the baton of Maestro Stuart Chafetz, Ms. Yokabaskas and the Chautauqua Symphony Orchestra gave an ethereal and compelling performance met with thunderous applause, and setting her apart as a young artist to watch.

-This fall, Ms. Yokabaskas will makes her company debut with Portland Opera as Mimì in La bohème for their northwest regional tour, performing across Oregon and Washington.
+This fall, Ms. Yokabaskas is thrilled to sing the role of Mimì in La bohème with Portland Opera for their northwest regional tour, performing across Oregon and Washington.

 Ms. Yokabaskas made her international debut singing the leading role of Pamina in Die Zauberflöte in Berlin, Germany, under the baton of Maestro Andrew Wise and innovative direction of Gidon Saks.
 As a Young Artist with the premier European opera training program, Berlin Opera Academy, she sang in master classes with Phillip Moll, a longtime collaborator of Jessye Norman, and soprano Kim-Lillian Strebel.